Eliastik/page-shadow/ROADMAP.md

 #### Known issues/bugs

 * [x] (Very minor) Fix icon on "Missing permission" popup
+* [ ] (Medium) Some websites reset the style attribute of the html, which force the default theme for the Increase contrast feature by deleting the CSS variables
+    * Reproduced on this website (very random, Maj+F5 to reproduce): https://formation.lefebvre-dalloz.fr/actualite/scrum-comment-animer-la-retrospective-du-sprint
+* [ ] (Very minor) Some websites causes an error in the console "e.parentNode.closest is not a function", without visible impacts
 * [ ] (Minor) On local opened page, the right click actions doesn't work (Chrome only)
-* [ ] (Minor) Bug with error in filters: open errors from a built-in filter, then the errors from custom filter: the window will be blank
+* [ ] (Minor) Bug with error in filters: open errors from a built-in filter, then the errors from custom filter: the window will be blank (random)
 * [ ] (Minor) Issues with Shadow DOM: Google Earth broken with "Increase page contrast" mode -> fixed by disabling auto override with filter rules ; to definitely fix: detection of transparent backgrounds in Shadow Roots
 * [ ] (Minor) Filter: disable class for matched filter on an element but no longer matched following changes in the element
-* [ ] (Minor) Ignore get parameters (after ? character) in URL for preset list and whitelist/blacklist list ?
+* [ ] (Minor) Ignore get parameters (after ? character) in URL for preset list and whitelist/blacklist list?
 * [ ] (Minor) Sometimes when opening custom themes settings, the link color of the custom theme 1 is copied to the text color randomly + edit icon displayed